openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 **Sample Expected Response Body**

-The resonse is an issued Verifiable Credential, similar to the one shown below.
+The response is an issued Verifiable Credential, similar to the one shown below.

 ```json
 {